reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(0, result.get().getMinute());
 }
 ```

-The test applies an `ObjLongConsumer` to adjust a `LocalDateTime` by adding a given number of seconds.
+The test applies a `ObjLongConsumer` to adjust a `LocalDateTime` by adding a given number of seconds.
 It verifies that the resulting time is still within the same minute.

 ### ObjDoubleConsumer

 **The `ObjDoubleConsumer` an operation that accepts an object-valued and a double-valued argument, and returns no result.**

 ```java
 @FunctionalInterface
 public interface ObjDoubleConsumer<T> {
   void accept(T t, double value);
 }
 ```

-This is the specialization of BiConsumer for handling an object and a double value.
-Unlike most other functional interfaces, ObjDoubleConsumer is intended to have side-effects when it is used.
+This is the specialization of `BiConsumer` for handling an object and a double value.
+Unlike most other functional interfaces, `ObjDoubleConsumer` is intended to have side effects when it is used.
 It is a functional interface with the method `accept(Object, double)`.

 Scenario showcasing use of `ObjDoubleConsumer`:

 ```java
 @ParameterizedTest
 @CsvSource(